tamitakada/APCSFinalProject/README.md

 [5/28] Tami - I added the Button class for use in views.

 [5/29] Tami - I added a Label class and created the Home page.
 I finished writing the most of the Upgrades view and began work on the Race view, and I also worked on some calculations for moving the Car.
+[5/29] Sadid - I added the background for the Race class and worked on the lights for the race.
+I made a Start button to make the lights count down.